 If you’re worried about network spying, traffic analysis, or any other technique that quashes your hopes of secure browsing, have a go at the Tor network.
 Tor, or as we call it, The Onion Router is probably the most popular and safest available option for anonymous connectivity.
 It lets you browse the web secretly and veils your actual identity from watch dogs!

 Based on the principle of onion routing, the alpha version of Tor, named ‘The Onion Routing Project’ was developed by Roger Dingledine and Nick Mathewson in 2002.
-Since then, the network has come a long way and is now being maintained and developed under a non-profit organisation named the Tor Project.
-The organisation runs with the backing of US government, the Swedish government, and a plethora of NGOs and individual sponsors.
-It has clearly been around for quite a while, but in case you don’t how this thing works and how can you use it, here’s everything that you need:
+Since then, the network has come a long way and is now being maintained and developed under a non-profit organization named the Tor Project.
+The organization runs with the backing of US government, the Swedish government, and a plethora of NGOs and individual sponsors.
+It has clearly been around for quite a while, but in case you don’t how this thing works and how can you use it, here’s everything that you need to know about Tor:

 How Tor Works?

 As we’ve mentioned, Tor works on the principle of onion routing.
 Under this, your data is first encrypted and then transferred through different relays present in the network, creating a multi-layered encryption to keep your data secure and identity anonymous.
 Each encryption layer is decrypted at each successive Tor relay, and the rest of the data is forwarded to any random relay until it reaches the destination server.
 And this is where it all gets trickier.
 The last relay or the exit node appears as the origin of the data, which makes extremely difficult for third parties to track down the identity of the user or the server by any means.